rob-myers/rob-myers.github.io/docs/plan.md

 - Start work on behaviour tree GUI
   - ✅ decided to use react-flow
-  - can add nodes
-  - can remove nodes
-  - can add/remove links
+  - ✅ can add/remove links (add label to aid removal)
+  - can add/remove nodes

 - Do CodeEditor line numbers differently e.g. a right-aligned textarea?

 - eliminate `Geom` and `geom.service`
   > use `earcut`, `GeoJsonPolygon` and `polycutting` directly

+- avoid a physics engine?

 - Only auto-persist stages that have been touched
 - stop redux devtools from crashing